attack-monkey/hypereduce/README.md

 That's why we built hypeReduce.

 hypeReduce takes the initial state of an application along with a reducer for managing state changes.

+Unlike reducers in Redux, the hypeReduce reducer is just an object - making state management easier to
+visualise and manage.

+Under the hood though, hypeReduce is built on the same reducer based structure of Redux.

 ```javascript